David Auburn: Career

-Auburn's first full-length play, Skyscraper, ran Off Broadway in September – October 1997.
-It concerns a group attempting to save a historic skyscraper from being demolished.
+Auburn's first full-length play, Skyscraper, ran off-Broadway in September – October 1997.
+It concerns a group attempting to save an historic skyscraper from being demolished.

 Auburn is best known for his 2000 play Proof, which won the 2001 Tony Award for Best Play, as well as the 2001 Pulitzer Prize for Drama.
 He adapted it into a film, which was released in 2005.

-His play The Columnist had its world premiere in a production by the Manhattan Theatre Club on Broadway, running from April 3, 2012 through June 3, 2012 and starring John Lithgow with Boyd Gaines, Margaret Colin, Stephen Kunken, Marc Bonan, Grace Gummer and Brian J. Smith, with direction by Daniel Sullivan.
+His play The Columnist had its world premiere in a production by the Manhattan Theatre Club on Broadway, running from April 3, 2012 through June 3, 2012 and starring John Lithgow with Boyd Gaines, Margaret Colin, Stephen Kunken, Marc Bonan, Grace Gummer, and Brian J. Smith, with direction by Daniel Sullivan.
 Lost Lake premiered Off-Broadway in a Manhattan Theatre Club production at New York City Center—Stage 1, running from November 11 to December 21, 2014.
 Directed by Daniel Sullivan, the two-person cast starred John Hawkes and Tracie Thoms.
 The play was developed at the Eugene O’Neill Playwrights Conference and presented at the Sullivan Project at the University of Illinois in February 2014.
 The first reading of Lost Lake was done at the O'Neill Center Rose Theater Barn July 26–27, 2013, directed by Wendy C. Goldberg and starring Frank Wood and Elsa Davis.

 Auburn has been awarded the Helen Merrill Playwriting Award and a Guggenheim Fellowship.
 He received the Kesselring Prize in 2000 for Proof; the prize is given to a playwright who shows the most promise and comes with a $10,000 monetary award.

 Following Proof, he wrote the screenplay for the movie The Lake House, released by Warner Bros. in 2006.
 In 2007, he made his film directorial debut with The Girl in the Park, for which he also wrote the screenplay.
 He has also directed stage works.
 He directed the play Sick by Zayd Dohrn at the Berkshire Theatre Festival from August 18 to September 6, 2009.
 He directed Anna Christie by Eugene O'Neill at the Berkshire Theatre Festival in July 2013.
 He directed the play Side Effects by Michael Weller in June and July 2011 at the Off-Broadway MCC Theater.